 Where to look

-There are dozens of buildings adorned with high quality street art all around Toowoomba, from the main streets to the back lanes.
-Once we realised what was there and started walking down some of the lanes and parallel roads we came across even more.
+There are dozens of buildings adorned with high-quality street art all around Toowoomba, from the main streets to the back lanes.
+Once we realised what was there and started walking down many of the lanes and parallel roads we came across even more.

 Toowoomba Street Art Gallery